 Such a model is CRMgeo, linking the CIDOC CRM with OGC standards (Doerr, Hiebel and Eide 2013, Doerr and Hiebel 2013).
 I.e., OGC standards can be used, except for those concepts redefined in CRMgeo, together with CRMgeo and CRM "base".

 The bibliographic "FRBR Family of models" by IFLA on the other side was formulated as Entity-Relationship model, a methodology incompatible with the CRM.
 Therefore, both communities, CIDOC and IFLA, have engaged in a compatible, complete reformulation of the FRBR models, now "Library Reference Model (LRM)" as the CRM-compatible ontology FRBRoo version 1-3, version 3 now renamed to "LRMoo".

 SKOS[13] is an RDF schema originally designed to describe terminologies of universals of entities.
 E55 Type may in general refer to even less formal systems of terminology than SKOS and it is also used in the CRM to refer to property types.
-Therefore, it is recommended to define E55 Type as superclass of skos:Concept and P127\has\broader\term as superproperty of skos:broader / P127i\has\narrower\term as superproperty of skos:concept for places and persons.
+Therefore, it is recommended to define E55 Type as superclass of skos:Concept and P127_has_broader_term as superproperty of skos:broader / P127i_has_narrower_term as superproperty of skos:narrower.
+It is not recommended and incompatible with the CRM to use skos:Concept for places and persons.
+It is also incompatible to use skos:exactMatch to link from CRM instances to authorities such as VIAF, ULAN and TGN.
+Authorities often define places and people as skos:Concept for classification in their discourses and assign a URI for each instance of skos:Concept.
+These URIs are instances of E41 Appellation.
+Therefore it is recommended that instances of places and people should link to authorities with the property P1_is_identified_by.
 See also LRMoo about the distinction between natural persons and literary characters derived from those.